moogacs/docs.buf.build/docs/bsr/user-management.md

 ## Organization roles

 Every user that is part of an organization has an explicit role.
 Note that users are unable to modify their own role.
-If you need to lower your access please have another organization user perform this action, or, leave the organization and request to be re-added with the desired role.
+If you need to lower your access, have another organization user perform this action, or, leave the organization and request to be re-added with the desired role.

 ### Owner